JPL11/Machine-Learning/YOLOv5_Road_SIgn_Detection/README.md

 ## 📊 Results

-The proposed architecture and model were compared with baseline architectures of YOLOv5 and YOLOv7.
+The proposed architecture and model were compared with baseline architectures of YOLOv5 and YOLOv7 using the first dataset.
 The baseline code for these comparisons is not provided here, as it uses the standard implementations available in the respective repositories.
 The modifications in this repository focus on improving feature fusion and attention mechanisms over the standard baselines.

 ---